letmebefree/zonetradingmanual/README.md

 The accumulation of institutional orders often creates a significant shift in the balance of buy and sell orders at that level, thereby causing price to either significantly retrace or to resume a longer term trend.

-Through identification of such levels on a chart and then quantifying the degree of imbalance present, we can place our own limit orders just in front of where we expect large institutions to be doing exactly the same thing.
+Through identification of such levels on a chart and quantifying the degree of imbalance present, we can place our own limit orders just in front of where we expect large institutions to be doing exactly the same thing.
 This allows us to trade in the same direction as the large institutions, massively increasing our odds of consistent profitability.

-Zone-Trader tutor is a Meta-trader 4 expert adviser designed specifically to identify, filter and display supply and demand zones  from different time frames on a price chart in a way that they can be most effectively used by us to assist our trading.
+Zone-Trader tutor is a Meta-trader 4 expert adviser that was specifically designed to identify, filter and display supply and demand zones  from different time frames on a price chart in a way that they can be most effectively used by us to assist our trading.
 It can be be used to auto-trade strategies combining these filters with other criteria around technical indicators \(such as RSI and Bollinger Bands\),  price action, exit strategies and risk management.

 Through doing all this for you, the expert adviser can become your own personal Forex trading tutor, guiding you through the complexities of trading the markets, demonstrating how to identify and then trade new strategies based on institutional orders.

-The expert adviser provides a huge range of alternative strategies for short and long term trading and is being constantly developed to add new filters and trading criteria to further enhance its performance.
+The expert adviser provides a huge range of alternative strategies for short and long term trading and is being continuosly developed to add new filters and trading criteria to enhance its performance as new insights become available.

-If you are interested in this way of trading and using Zone-Trader tutor for manual or automated trading, more information and details for accessing the expert adviser can be found at [letmebefree.com](/www.letmebefree.com).
+If you are interested in this way of trading and using Zone-Trader tutor for either manual or automated trading, more information and details for accessing the expert adviser can be found at [letmebefree.com](/www.letmebefree.com).